 - 1. The development of a one-stop conservation planning system for agriculture through the Natural Resources Conservation Service (NRCS) with conservation program decisions being made by locally elected conservation entities, where appropriate; - 2.
 A single conservation plan jointly developed by the farm operator and approved by NRCS being established to fulfill the requirements as recommended.
-This conservation planning system should replace the existing sodbuster, swampbuster, Corps of Engineers flood plain and other

-- 1 regulations which affect agricultural lands.
-The plan should be supervised 2 and approved by the USDA committee process, with the technical assistance 3 of the NRCS: 4 3.
-The objectives of the conservation plan being used to reduce and control 5 wind and water erosion, prevent non-point source pollution, and enhance 6 the soil and water capacities of the land; 7 4.
-Designation of which highly erodible soils should not be tilled, and which 8 may be tilled, with approved conservation practices: 9 5.
-Programs that promote soil health and sustainable farming practices; 10 6.
+This conservation planning system should replace the existing sodbuster, swampbuster, Corps of Engineers flood plain and other regulations which affect agricultural lands.
+The plan should be supervised and approved by the USDA committee process, with the technical assistance of the NRCS; - 3.
+The objectives of the conservation plan being used to reduce and control wind and water erosion, prevent non-point source pollution, and enhance the soil and water capacities of the land; - 4.
+Designation of which highly erodible soils should not be tilled, and which may be tilled, with approved conservation practices; - 5.
+Programs that promote soil health and sustainable farming practices; - 6.
 Accurate mapping and documentation of both existing and drained wetlands, as well as any drains and channels.
-The plan should outline the conservation 11 12 of wetlands, as well as the maintenance of drains and channels; 13 7.
-Restoring NRCS annual appropriations for conservation technical assistance 14 at the field office level to adequately meet the needs of America's farmers, 15 ranchers, and landowners; 16 8.
-A payment system that moves toward an outcome-based approach where 17 real changes and environmental benefits are tracked and rewarded; 18 9.
-Programs being based on voluntary continuous signup and precluding the 19 use of a bidding system; 20 10.
-That when a conservation plan is implemented, a producer being considered 21 compliant with all federal agencies.
-Producers should be allowed to remedy 22 inadvertent or unavoidable failures to carry out conservation plan practices 23 without automatically being penalized.
-Loss of full federal farm program 24 benefits should be imposed only in cases of purposeful destruction of 25 conservation practices; - 11.
-Federal financing to meet clean water and air standards of the EPA being available to farmers from funds appropriated by Congress for this purpose, and that such funds be administered through the farmer-elected committees;
+The plan should outline the conservation of wetlands, as well as the maintenance of drains and channels; - 7.
+Restoring NRCS annual appropriations for conservation technical assistance at the field office level to adequately meet the needs of America's farmers, ranchers, and landowners;

+8. A payment system that moves toward an outcome-based approach where real changes and environmental benefits are tracked and rewarded;